00Amirreza00/Students_Dropout/README.md

 The problem is formulated as a three category classification task, in which there is a strong imbalance towards one of the classes.

+The aim of the project is to compare different methods of handling class imbalance.

 The dataset is available on UC Irvine Machine Learning Repository: https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success